PooriaFarhad/email-crawler/readme.md

 ### Notes:
 - It is possible to pass a query string `?page=x` to paginate results.
-- By default, There is a max of 100 urls ro crawl per request
+- By default, There is a max of 100 urls ro crawl per request.